WSWUP/gridwxcomp/README.rst

 .. code-block:: bash

-    $ python calc_bias_ratios.py -i merged_input.csv -o test_ratios -c
+    $ python calc_bias_ratios.py -i merged_input.csv -o test_ratios

-Last, to calculate interpolated spatial surfaces of bias ratios and extract zonal means:
+Last, to calculate interpolated spatial surfaces of bias ratios and extract zonal means use the file produced from the previous step as input:

 .. code-block:: bash

-    $ python spatial.py -i test_ratios/summary_comp.csv -b 5
+    $ python spatial.py -i test_ratios/etr_mm_summary_comp.csv -b 5

-The ``[-b 5]`` option indicates that we want to expand the rectangular bounding area for interpolation by five gridMET cells.
+The ``[-b 5]`` option indicates that we want to expand the rectangular bounding area for interpolation by five gridMET cells (extrapolation in the outer regions).

-The final output file "test_ratios/gridmet_summary_inverse_400m.csv" contains monthly bias ratios for each gridMET cell in the interpolation region, similar to what is shown below.
+The final output file "test_ratios/etr_mm_gridmet_summary_inverse_400m.csv" contains monthly bias ratios for each gridMET cell in the interpolation region, similar to what is shown below.

     ========== ======== ======== ========
     GRIDMET_ID Apr_mean Aug_mean Dec_mean